-- Bake the cupcakes for 18-20 minutes or until a cake tester comes out clean when inserted into the centre of one of the cupcakes.
-Leave the cupcakes to cool in the tin for a few minutes and then transport them to a wire rack to finish cooling completely.
+- Whisk until you have a smooth batter free of any lumps.
+Distribute the cupcake batter between the paper liners and bake for 18 minutes or until a cake tester comes out clean when inserted into the centre of one of the cupcakes.
+Leave the cupcakes to cool in the tin for a few minutes, then transfer them to a wire rack to finish cooling completely.

-The cupcakes will store in an airtight container at room temperature for up to 3 days.
+The cupcakes will keep stored in airtight container at room temperature or in the fridge for up to 3 days.